tehwave/laravel-achievements/README.md

 ### Accessing Achievements

-Get all of the achievements unlocked.
+Retrieve all of the entity's unlocked achievements.

 ```php
 $user = App\User::find(1);